-“I’ve been to help at a few other disasters but this was hundreds of times worse than anything we’d seen before,” said Mark David, Minuteman Disaster Response volunteer.
+“I’ve been to help at a few other disasters, but this was hundreds of times worse than anything we’d seen before,” said Mark David, Minuteman Disaster Response volunteer.
 “It was like a movie set.
-It was a field of debris about as far as you could see; about a mile and a half wide, 11 miles long and about three or four feet high.
-It was like a 30-square-mile junkyard … hard to imagine there had ever been structures down there.”
+It was a field of debris as far as you could see; about a mile and a half wide, 11 miles long, and about three or four feet high.
+It was like a 30-square-mile junkyard, hard to imagine there had ever been structures down there.”

-David said the most important thing they did during his deployment was assist the first responders.
+David said the most important thing they did during his deployment was to assist the first responders.